dheeraj234/todolist/README.md

 open it in your IDE

-now in the terminal change directory cd nobel_prize
+now in the terminal change directory cd file_name

 now run npm install for installing all dependencies

-After installation run node nobel.js
+After installation run node app.js

 now the server will be started on port 3000